Guided Random Forest and its application to data approximation: Introduction

-\IEEEPARstart{I}{n} supervised learning, one aims to learn a classifier with decision functions that generalize well on unknown samples \cite{dietterich2000ensemble}.
-In principle, the classifier should have an error rate better than a random guessing on test samples.
+In supervised learning, one aims to learn a classifier that generalizes well on unknown samples ~\cite{dietterich2000ensemble}.
+As commonly understood, a classifier should have an error rate better than a random guess.
+If a classifier has a slightly better performance than a coin toss, it is termed a weak classifier.
 In ensemble learning, several weak classifiers are trained, and during prediction, their decisions are combined to generate a weighted or unweighted (voting) prediction for test samples.
-The general idea behind using several weak learners is that their errors are uncorrelated and hence, the probability of all individual classifiers being wrong simultaneously is much lower than their individual error rates.
+The motivation is that the classifiers' errors are uncorrelated; hence, the combined error rate is much lower than individual ones~\cite{breiman2001random}.

-It has been shown that an ensemble of trees works the best as a general purpose classifier\cite{fernandez2014we}.
-Amongst several known methods for constructing ensembles, \textit{Bagging} and \textit{Boosting} are widely used for tree-based classifiers.
-For every iteration, bagging generates a new subset of training examples, while boosting assigns higher weights to misclassified samples.
-The combination of several weak learners eventually results in either axis-aligned decision trees or oblique decision trees.
-Axis-aligned decision trees\cite{breiman2001random} recursively split the feature space along directions parallel to the coordinate axes, while oblique decision trees\cite{blaser2016random,menze2011oblique,garcaa2007nonlinear,rodriguez2006rotation,kuncheva2007experimental,de2011empirical} use linear discriminant models, ridge regression\cite{menze2011oblique}, principal components of high variance\cite{rodriguez2006rotation,kuncheva2007experimental} et cetera to obtain the direction of split.
-However, irrespective of the tree type, for every new split, correction is limited to the region for which the split has been generated.
+It has been shown that an ensemble of trees works best as a general-purpose classifier~\cite{fernandez2014we}.
+Amongst several known methods for constructing ensembles, \textit{Bagging} and \textit{Boosting} are widely used.
+For every tree, bagging generates a new subset of training examples~\cite{breiman2001random}.
+Boosting assigns higher weights to misclassified samples while building an instance of a tree~\cite{friedman2001greedy,chen2016xgboost}.
+With either strategy, a tree in an ensemble is constructed by a recursive split of the data into two parts at every node.
+The split can be axis-aligned, in which the split is based on a feature ~\cite{breiman2001random,geurts2006extremely}, or oblique, where a combination of features is used~\cite{murthy1993oc1,murthy1994system} for every split.